Scott Darling's Blackhawks career likely at an end

 Scott Darling’s Blackhawks career likely at an end

 Playing for his hometown Blackhawks has been a dream situation for Lemont native Scott Darling.
-But after three years as Corey Crawford’s understudy, he’s ready for the next challenge.
+But after three seasons as goalie Corey Crawford’s understudy, he’s ready for the next challenge.
 And it almost certainly won’t happen in Chicago.

-Darling shook some hands and said some good-byes on Saturday at the United Center as the Hawks cleaned out their lockers and held exit interviews, just in case.
-He called his time with the Hawks “the best three years of my life; I loved every second.”
+Darling shook some hands and said some goodbyes — just in case — as the Hawks cleaned out their lockers and held exit interviews Saturday at the United Center.
+He called his time with the Hawks ‘‘the best three years of my life.
+I loved every second.’’
 He went 18-5-5 with a .924 save percentage this season.

-He’s one of several Hawks who are not under contract for next season.
-Richard Panik, coming off a breakout 22-goal season, is a restricted free agent who is in line for a big raise from his $875,000 salary.
-Dennis Rasmussen, one of the few bright spots in the first-round sweep by Nashville, is a restricted free agent, too, as is defenseman Michal Kempny.
-All three said they very much want to return.
+He’s one of several Hawks who aren’t under contract for next season.
+Winger Richard Panik, coming off a 22-goal season, is a restricted free agent who is in line for a big raise from his $875,000 salary.
+Forward Dennis Rasmussen, one of the few bright spots in the first-round playoff sweep at the hands of the Nashville Predators, is a restricted free agent, too, as is defenseman Michal Kempny.
+All three said they want to return.

-Defensemen Johnny Oduya and Brian Campbell, and veteran forward Andrew Desjardins, are all unrestricted free agents.
-Tomas Jurco, who didn’t pan out as a trade-deadline acquisition, is restricted.
+Defensemen Johnny Oduya and Brian Campbell and winger Andrew Desjardins are unrestricted free agents.
+Winger Tomas Jurco, who didn’t pan out as a trade-deadline acquisition, is restricted.

-Campbell returned to Chicago on a bargain $1.5-million contract this season because he wanted to stay home.
-The soon-to-be 38-year-old reiterated Saturday that he only wants to play in Chicago, meaning retirement is a possibility, too.
+Campbell returned to the Hawks on a bargain $1.5 million contract this season because he wanted to stay home.
+The soon-to-be 38-year-old reiterated he only wants to play in Chicago, which means retirement is a possibility, too.

-“My body feels good,” Campbell said.
-“But I need to take some time to get away from everything and think about it.”
+‘‘My body feels good,’’ Campbell said. ‘‘But I need to take some time to get away from everything and think about it.’’

 Change for the better

-Jonathan Toews’ goal late in the third period of Game 4 against Nashville was the only one he has scored in the last two postseasons.
+Captain Jonathan Toews’ goal late in the third period of Game 4 against the Predators was the only one he has scored in the last two postseasons.
 And that had him thinking about changing his offseason training habits.

 Speed is the key, Toews said.